-Tarsal Tunnel Syndrome New York, NY
+Tarsal Tunnel Syndrome Treatment

 The tarsal tunnel is a narrow passageway inside the ankle.
 Soft tissue and bone make up this tunnel.
 The tibial nerve, which is a branch off the sciatic nerve, runs through this area.
 When there is repeated pressure compressing the nerve, you can develop tarsal tunnel syndrome.